 Each graduate program defines the specific requirements for its application to be considered complete.
 All application materials must be submitted through CollegeNet to be considered.
 A list of Standard Application Elements is shown below.
 Once you have reviewed the list, please review the Program-Specific Application Instructions, which can be found below.

 - Personal Statement – The program may have specific requests within the application and you are advised to honor what is requested.
 In general, it’s important for us to understand what is motivating you to come and join us at Wake Forest.
 The statement may include:

 - Information on any area of special interest within the selected program

 - Previous experience while working or volunteering in a related field

 - Career plans as perceived at present

-- Transcript(s) from all schools attended – Unofficial transcripts may be used for application review
+- Transcript(s) from all schools from which a degree was granted – Unofficial transcripts may be used for application review

 - Letters of Recommendation – Each program determines the number of letters required

 - Test Reports (e.g., GRE/MCAT) – If required, unofficial reports may be used for application review

 - Research Statement – If required, this statement should address: